dotnet/Nerdbank.GitVersioning/readme.md

 [assembly: System.Reflection.AssemblyInformationalVersion("1.0.24.15136-alpha+g9a7eb6c819")]
 ```

-The first and second integer components of the versions above come from the
+* The first and second integer components of the versions above come from the
 version file.
-The third integer component of the version here is the height of your git history up to
+* The third integer component of the version here is the height of your git history up to
 that point, such that it reliably increases with each release.
+* The fourth component (when present) is the first two bytes of the git commit ID, encoded as an integer.
+This number will appear essentially random, and is not useful in sorting versions.
+It is useful when you have two branches in git history that have exactly the same major.minor.height version information in order to distinguish which commit it is.
-The -alpha tag also comes from the version file and indicates this is an
+* The -alpha tag also comes from the version file and indicates this is an
 unstable version.
-The -g9a7eb6c819 tag is the concatenation of -g and the git commit ID that was built.
+* The -g9a7eb6c819 tag is the concatenation of -g and the git commit ID that was built.

 This class is also injected into your project at build time: